 We haven’t had a training program specifically designed for children and adolescents on the website.
 As you already know, we have now corrected this little oversight.
 Under the Free tab, you can also find StrengthLog’s Training Program for Children and Adolescents in your StrengthLog app.

 It’s Never Too Soon

 Physical activity should be encouraged right from the get-go, from the age of 0 and onwards.
 Suppose you are the proud parent of a preschool child.
-In that case, you’ll find a great resource in the form of the World Health Organization’s Guidelines on physical activity, sedentary behavior, and sleep for children under five years of age.
+In that case, you’ll find a great resource in the World Health Organization’s Guidelines on physical activity, sedentary behavior, and sleep for children under five years of age.

 Our training program is mainly for children and adolescents above that age.
 The rate of physical development varies a lot from child to child.
-That means you can’t set an exact ideal age to introduce structured strength training suitable for every child.
+That means you can’t set an ideal age to introduce structured strength training suitable for every child.
 Many children around the age of 6 or 7 can understand and follow instructions in the gym to ensure proper and safe form in various exercises.
 That’s also when many children gain the ability to coordinate their brain, nervous system, and muscles enough to physically perform strength training exercises in a practical setting, in the gym.

 Some children mature fast and can start exercising with weights earlier than others.
-Others take a bit longer than average to reach the development level where structured strength training is suitable.
+Others take longer than average to reach the development level where structured strength training is suitable.
 Different rates of development are perfectly standard.
 However, because of these individual differences, we recommend the age span of 9 to 12 as ideal for introducing your child to StrengthLog’s Training Program for Children and Adolescents.

 What Does a Good Training Program for Children Look Like?

 A training program for children needs to meet the following ten criteria:

 - Start with a 5–10 minute warm-up for the entire body.
 It should include a general warm-up phase that raises the heart rate and a series of dynamic movements preparing the targeted muscles for the upcoming workout.